How do we remember our contributors?

 Biggio The Younger emerged from his father’s formidable shadow for the grandest of homecomings.
 May 2019, three weeks to the day of his big league call-up to the Toronto Blue Jays.
 And on Father’s Day, no less.

 The hard-charging hardballing Biggios – Cavan and Conor ‘11, Craig, Patty and Quinn – bonded again, swirling in a diamond daze far removed from when the two brothers tag-teamed at Fr.
 Wilson Field for Eagle state championships nearly a decade ago with their forever Astros icon dad as the bench boss.

 Michael Keating ‘16

 Nearly 10,000 strong were raising the high tech roof of the Texans’ state of the art NRG Stadium.
 In the final maniac moments, the kid quarterback had one final masterful Mahomes-like act.

 Retreating in the pocket, stepping aside to avoid pressure, reversing 360 degrees while maintaining his balance and eyes to the end zone, then lasering the game deciding strike and sealing the outcome.
-A final dagger in a six touchdown extravaganza to defeat Strake Jesuit in a wild 42-35 scoring fest in front of nearly 10,000.
+A final dagger in a six touchdown extravaganza to defeat Strake Jesuit in a wild 42-35 scoring fest.